katrinaallen586/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
 It suggests programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling identifies bottlenecks that significantly affect performance.
 Always balance the cost of optimization against its actual benefits.

+# 2024-02-20
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for clarity and maintainability over premature optimizations."

+In simpler words, always strive to write code that is easy to understand and modify by others (and yourself in the future).
+Efficiency is crucial, but not at the expense of readability and maintainability unless you have concrete evidence that a section of code is a performance bottleneck.
+Remember, well-structured and easily comprehensible code saves time, reduces errors, and promotes collaboration among developers.